rakamoviz/infixCalc/README.md

  - Throws "Arithmetic evaluation error" when expression is "+ +"
  - Throws "Arithmetic evaluation error" when expression is "1_-2/3"
  - Throws "Arithmetic evaluation error" when expression is "1_2/-3"
+ - Throws "Arithmetic evaluation error" when division by zero

   Test formatMixedNumber function
     formatMixedNumber